journeyapps/pdf-reports/README.md

    It is not possible to use styles from the page in the headers and footers.
  * Headers and footers do not support external resources, including stylesheets and images.
 Inline styles, and images with inline base64 content, are supported.
+ * `-webkit-print-color-adjust:exact;` should be added to any styles that rely on background colors.

 ## Using DocRaptor